Douglas Bruce: Early life and education

 Born in Los Angeles, California, Bruce graduated from Hollywood High School at the age of 16 and then from Pomona College with a double major in history and government.
 He earned a Juris Doctor from the USC Gould School of Law in 1973 and worked as a Los Angeles County deputy district attorney from 1973 to 1979, resigning amid frustration with the court system.

 Career

 In 1980, Bruce ran a largely self-financed campaign for the California State Assembly, running in the Democratic Primary for the 38th Assembly district, which, at that time, centered on Pacific Palisades and Malibu.
 Running with the campaign slogan "Specifics, Not Safe Generalities," Bruce ran what a local newspaper described as "something of an anomaly, a law and order primary campaign by a Democrat."
 Bruce lost by five percentage points in a high-turnout primary.
-His opponent, Steven Afriat, narrowly lost the general election to Republican Marion W. La Follette.
+His opponent, Steven Afriat, narrowly lost the general election to Republican Marian W. La Follette.